MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/collaborate-on-documents.md

 # Collaborate with guests on a document

 If you need to collaborate with guests on documents in SharePoint or OneDrive, you can send them a sharing link to the document.
-In this article, we'll walk through the Microsoft 365 configuration steps necessary to set up sharing links for SharePoint and OneDrive.
+In this article, we'll walk through the Microsoft 365 configuration steps necessary to set up sharing links for SharePoint and OneDrive for the needs of your organization.

 ## Azure Organizational relationships settings